 Essential oils safe for dogs

-There are several essential oils which are safe for use with dogs, with certain oils offering many holistic benefits to your pooch.
-For example, certain essential oils are calming to dogs, while others may help to keep the fleas at bay.
+There are several essential oils that are safe for use with dogs, with certain oils offering many holistic benefits to your pet.
+For example, certain essential oils are calming to dogs, while others help keep the fleas at bay.

-Here are some of the essential oils which can be used with dogs.
+Here are some of the essential oils that can be used with dogs.

 Lavender oil: Calming and comforting